M-o-a-T/moat-old/doc/index.rst

       how often to refresh the TTL.
 This is expressed as a fraction of the ``ttl`` value.

+    * restart

+      Default value for the time until restarting a job when it ends normally.
+If zero, no restart.

+    * retry

+      Initial value for the time until restarting a job when it fails, i.e. raises an exception.
+If zero, the task will not be retried.

+      If a job fails again, the value is increased by a factor of 1.1.

+    * max_retry

+      This is the upper limit for the retry interval.

   * testing

     A flag to indicate that we're testing.